TheAussieStew/lifemap/README.md

 - Kinesthetic

 Lifemap attempts to organise information using their energetic qualities.
-This means that information has a kind of quality, and this can be visually seen at a glance, allowing the user to easily see the "health" of various areas.
+This means that all quanta has an aura, and this can be visually seen at a glance, allowing the user to easily see the "health" of various areas.

 ## Getting Started
 You'll need the following tools: